 Once Renzo Gracie moved to the United States, Admilson decided to leave Gracie Barra and move to Gracie Humaita, this was partly due to his admiration for Royler Gracie, and also for convenience as the gym was easier to access.

 In 1998 Admilson started his work in Brasília, opening an affiliate of Humaitá in the country’s capital.
 The team grew from strength to strength, becoming one of the Gracie Academy’s strongest affiliates in Brazil, counting several world champions in their stable.
+He would go on to create his own association at a later time, which he labled “Juquinha Team”.

 Admilson Brites vs Marivan Feitosa